 Similar dynamics might apply to the universe as a whole.
-The universal trend so
+The overarching trend so

 far at least has been one of increasing complexity arising in nature

-as time passes, from the near homogeneity of the first seconds that followed
+as time passes, from the near homogeneity of the first millisecond that followed

 the Big Bang to the countless arrangements of matter that constitute the